-It’s important for our smart doorbells to have simple setup process since no one likes spending hours on reading manuals and watching guides on YouTube to complete a simple task like this.
+It’s important for our smart doorbells to have a simple setup process since no one likes spending hours reading manuals and watching guides on YouTube to complete a simple task like this.

 Luckily, Ring manufactures DIY doorbells and the setup takes about 5 minutes to complete.